afontainec/chinchay-docs/docs/docs/cli.md

   #### Error handler

   But what happens when the the model throws an error and goes to the catch block?
 For instance, maybe we are trying to filter by an unexisting column?
 Enters the [ErrorHandler](./errorhandler).
+For many years this troubled me greatly.
+Should I return a 500 error or a 400? what should be the message to show in the frontend?
+To tackle this, the ErrorHandlers maps backend errors to a human-readable message and a http code.
+The ErrorHandler comes with some translations predefined but you can override them, add more, etc. For more information, check the [ErrorHandler Documentation](./errorhandler).